-The main highways 108 and 120 lead to incredible natural vistas approximately three-hours drive from the Bay Area.
+The main Highways 108 and 120 lead to incredible natural vistas approximately a three-hour drive from the Bay Area.
 Highway 49 is considered to be the most scenic and direct routes coming from the North and West into the North Yosemite entrance.

 The two mountain passes in Tuolumne County, Sonora Pass (9,628-feet) and Tioga Pass (9,941-feet) are the highest in the Sierra Nevada range and are closed from November through May.
 Tuolumne County’s transit system, TCT, serves the larger communities in Tuolumne County: Sonora, Jamestown, Columbia, Tuolumne, Twain Harte, Sierra Village, and Groveland.

 The county is served by 12 public school districts, one main library and 7 branch libraries.
 Most students (about 1,000)